SARDONYX-sard/serde-hkx/serde_hkx/tests/readme.md

 # SkyrimSE parse all hkx files of `Animation.bsa`

-With the logger turned off by tokio's multi thread async, everything can be converted to XML in 1 minute.
+By tokio's multi thread async(With the logger turned off), everything can be converted to XML in 1 minute.

 - `data/meshes/` of extracted `Animation.bsa`